getcarina/getcarina.com/_tutorials/data-stores-mongo.md

      * Plan: 5GB MEDIUM
      * Zone: US-East-IAD3, AWS Direct Connect

-    When you get to section 2.
-[Create a database](https://objectrocket.com/docs/mongodb_getting_started.html#create-a-database), use the following.
+    When you get to [Create a database](https://objectrocket.com/docs/mongodb_getting_started.html#create-a-database), use the following.

      * Database Name: guestbook
      * Username: guestbook-prod
      * Password: guestbook-prod-password

-    When you get to section 3.
-[Add an ACL](https://objectrocket.com/docs/mongodb_getting_started.html#add-an-acl), add two ACLs.
+    When you get to [Add an ACL](https://objectrocket.com/docs/mongodb_getting_started.html#add-an-acl), add an Access Control List for the RCS ServiceNet (SNet) IP address range.
-     * IP Address: 104.130.22.0/24
-     * Description: RCS 1
-     * IP Address: 104.130.0.0/24
+     * IP Address: 10.176.224.0/19
-     * Description: RCS 2
+     * Description: RCS SNet Range

-    Make note of the `SSL SNet Connect String` under the Instance Details as you'll need it in the next step.
+    After the instance has been created, make note of the `SSL SNet Connect String` under the Instance Details as you'll need it in the next step.

 1. Run the application

+    Communication from the application to the MongoDB instance is as secure as possible.
+You use SSL to encrypt the traffic, ServiceNet to keep the traffic on Rackspace's internal network only, and an ACL to ensure the MongoDB instance only accepts traffic from RCS.

     Export the necessary environment variables for your application.

     ```bash
-    export GB_MONGO_HOST=iad-sn-mongosX.objectrocket.com # copied from the Instance Details
+    export GB_MONGO_HOST=iad-sn-mongosX.objectrocket.com # copy this from the Instance Details
-    export GB_MONGO_PORT=54321 # copied from the Instance Details
+    export GB_MONGO_PORT=54321 # copy this from the Instance Details
     export GB_MONGO_SSL=True
     export GB_MONGO_DB=guestbook
     export GB_MONGO_DB_USERNAME=guestbook-prod